Public Enemies (2009 film): Critical response

 Depp at the film's Paris premiere.
 He received critical praise for his performance.

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Rob James from Total Film gave the film 4/5 stars, stating: "This superstar crime thriller emerges as something surprising, fascinating and technically dazzling."

 Most critics reviewing the film praised individual performances, specifically Depp as Dillinger.
 Roger Ebert, who gave it a 3.5/4 stars, stated: "This Johnny Depp performance is something else.
 For once an actor playing a gangster does not seem to base his performance on movies he has seen.
 He starts cold.
 He plays Dillinger as a fact."
 Billy Crudup's performance was described as "disarmingly good" by Varietys Todd McCarthy.

 Critics also gave praise to the film's cinematography and set pieces.
-Manohla Dargis of The New York Times stated: "Michael Mann's 'Public Enemies' is a grave and beautiful work of art.
+Manohla Dargis of The New York Times stated: "Michael Mann's Public Enemies is a grave and beautiful work of art.
 Shot in high-definition digital by a filmmaker who's helping change the way movies look, it revisits with meticulous detail and convulsions of violence a short, frantic period in the life and bank-robbing times of John Dillinger."

 While most critics praised the film, others expressed displeasure.
 Critic Liam Lacey, of The Globe and Mail, believed the film was missing "any image of the economic misery that made Dillinger a folk hero", and, "the most regrettable crime here is the way that Mann, trying to do too much, robs himself of a great opportunity."
 Similarly, Richard Corliss of Time claimed the film's emphasis on docudrama allowed for "precious little dramatic juice".

-Film critic and novelist Stephen Hunter called the film a "disgrace" and an "idiotic version of Bryan Burrough's majestic 'Public Enemies.'"
+Film critic and novelist Stephen Hunter called the film a "disgrace" and an "idiotic version of Bryan Burrough's majestic Public Enemies".
 He asked "Who but an idiot tells a story that ends at the Biograph instead of Barrington and tells the love story of Dillinger and one of his (many) hookers, not the one between Les and Helen?"

 Public Enemies has been described as a neo-noir film by some authors.

 Keith Uhlich of Time Out New York named Public Enemies the seventh-best film of 2009.